techqueria/website/content/english/support-us/software-sponsor/donut.md

 In exchange, Techqueria will

-- include your company name and link as part of our onboarding process within Donut (meaning that every new member of Techqueria will learn about your org
+- include your company name and link as part of our onboarding process within Donut (meaning that every new member of Techqueria will learn about your org)
-- )
 - showcase your company under "Software Sponsors" on the Supporters page
-- provide an event package worth $1,250 to your company
+- provide marketing on social media/newsletter worth $1,250 to your company